Force over Distance: Chapter 22

 “Why is he like this?”
 Chloe murmured.
 “Why is he all Ancient-y?”

-Young finally managed to get his eyes cracked open.
-They didn’t stay that way, but it was enough to see Chloe and Eli, backed by a field of stationary stars, looking searchingly at Rush.
-Their faces were lit from beneath from the glow of a live display.
+Young finally managed to crack his eyelids.
+He couldn’t keep them open, but he glimpsed Chloe and Eli, backed by a field of stationary stars, looking searchingly at Rush, their faces lit by the glow of a live display.

 “Why is he ‘Ancient-y’,” Eli repeated, stalling for time.
 “Umm, not sure.”